 Jersey’s southerly location and position within the Bay of St Malo means the Island is more sheltered than other Channel Islands.
-As a result the Island enjoys a temperate or oceanic climate that is warm, and often has more sunshine hours than other areas in the British Isles.
-The summers are warm with high UV and average daily temperatures reaching 20 to 22°C. During settled spells temperatures may top 30°C, with sea temperatures in August reaching 20°C in the shallow water.
-Winters bring generally mild temperatures with daily averages of around 9°C. Although the sea temperature can be as low as 8°C this does not stop the local population enjoying swimming all year around.
+As a result, the Island enjoys a temperate or oceanic climate and often has more sunshine hours than other areas in the British Isles.
+The summer months are generally warm, with high UV and average daily temperatures reaching 20 to 22°C. During settled spells temperatures may reach 30°C, with mild sea temperatures from July to October.

 Where Are We?

 The Bailiwick of Jersey sits just 14 miles (20 km) from the French coast and 85 miles (137 km) from the English coast.
-The Island is the largest of the Channel Islands and is 45 sq miles, divided into 12 parishes.
-The Bailiwick also includes the surrounding islands, reefs and rocks; Les Dirouilles, Les Écréhous, Les Minquiers, Les Pierres de Lecq and other reefs.
+The Island is the largest of the Channel Islands and is 45 square miles, divided into 12 parishes.
+The Bailiwick also includes the surrounding islands, reefs and rocks of Les Dirouilles, Les Écréhous, Les Minquiers, Les Pierres de Lecq and other reefs.